Adityam582/Adityam582.github.io/_pages/AWS Journey.md

 Essential elements of trainings:

-•	Understanding of theory concepts
+•	Understanding of concepts

 •	Practicing the exam questions

-•	Recommended to do hands-on practical experience
+•	Recommended to do hands-on practical experience (not absolutely necessary though)

 ### Options

-1. AWS Trainings
+1. AWS Trainings or AWS Skill Builder or through AWS Partner Networks (APNs)

 2. YouTube videos

-3. Dedicated course on Udemy/other online platforms
+3. Dedicated course on Digital Cloud Training/Udemy/other online platforms

-* Although one may tend to go for free options such as on AWS website, or YouTube videos to learn theory concepts.
-However, the most efficient way is to do it through a dedicated course, which is usually paid.
-For example, [NEW Ultimate AWS Certified Cloud Practitioner - 2022](https://www.udemy.com/course/aws-certified-cloud-practitioner-new/), or the ones from [Digital Cloud](https://digitalcloud.training/) as mentioned below.
+* Although one may tend to go for free options such as AWS website/APNs to learn concepts, however it's tedious and time-consuming.
+* The most efficient way is to do it through a dedicated course, which is usually paid.
+For example, [NEW Ultimate AWS Certified Cloud Practitioner - 2022](https://www.udemy.com/course/aws-certified-cloud-practitioner-new/) basically the content from Stephane Maarek, or the ones from [Digital Cloud](https://digitalcloud.training/).
 These options are really worth the money you pay for.

 * Irrespective of whether you buy a paid course to learn theory concepts or you learn them for free, buying "practice exams" course is really heavily recommended and the most efficient way to crack the certificate.